Testwell CMTJava

 Command-line options:

--i inputfile Specify the input CMTJava Report file.
-Default is STDIN.
+-i inputfile Input Complexity Measures Report file.
+Default 'stdin'.

 -no-javascript Do not generate javascript on HTML pages.

--p prefix Specify a file name prefix for the generated HTML files.
+-p prefix File name prefix in generated HTML files.
+Default 'index'.

 -nsb Do not start HTML browser automatically (only Windows).